Cisco Silicon One QoS White Paper

 In the same example, we now have separate virtual queues between the ingress and each individual egress port.
 So the effects of congestion on one egress interface will not be experienced by the other interfaces due to their virtual queues with the ingress being healthy.

-The Cisco Silicon One Q200 ASIC uses a multislice architecture that is an evolution of the multicore architecture used in the UADP-powered Catalyst 9000 switches.
-It enables up to six slices.
+Cisco Silicon One ASICs uses a multi-slice architecture that is an evolution of the multi-core architecture used in the UADP-powered Catalyst 9000 switches.
+The Q200 enables up to six slices, while the K100/E100 uses two slices, and A100 uses one slice.

 Slice architecture